-Applications are submitted through your my.SDSU account (https://my.sdsu.edu/), and a \$100 fee is required (subject to changes).
-If you do not graduate in the term that you applied for, you must reapply in a future term.
-If you have missed the deadline for graduation applications, visit Graduate Affairs to determine whether it is possible to petition for a late application.
+Applications are submitted through your my.SDSU account (https://my.sdsu.edu/), and a \$103 fee is required (subject to changes).
+If you do not graduate in the term that you applied for, your application will automatically be rolled over to the following term; no action needs to be taken.
+If you have missed the deadline for graduation applications, contact Graduate Affairs as soon as possible (gra@sdsu.edu) to determine whether it is possible to petition for a late application.